7 Tips to improve chatbot marketing | #6 is a game-changer

 1. Research your most frequently asked questions by asking your team

 Chatbots work best when provided with a concrete set of questions to answer.
 Without a certain level of specificity and pre-planning, it becomes harder for a chatbot to deliver a satisfying experience, let alone the right answer.
 This is why a conversational flow is important.
-Plan a flowchart, beginning with the greeting to the various trigger paths.
+Plan a flowchart with your chatbot script, beginning with the greeting to the various trigger paths.
 Build an ideal conversation flow for every different direction the conversation may turn in.

 3. Avoid fully open-ended conversations